lino-framework/book/docs/dev/newbies/prerequisites.rst

 ============================

 Before reading this guide, you should have (or acquire) basic experience with certain topics.
-This page gives an overview of what a qualified mentee should know.
+This page gives an overview of what a perfect mentee should know.
+You don't need to be perfect.
 The next page will give concrete learning resources.

 Linux
 =====